robertwayne/dpymenus/README.md

 ...and you're *(mostly)* finished!
 A menu loop will spawn and handle user input when the command is called until it times out or is cancelled by the user.
 Note that you should have at least one Page without a callback.
-This denotes to the library that your menu will be closed when you reach this page.
+This denotes to the handler that your menu will be closed when you reach this page.

 Your callback method should call the `menu.next()` method whenever it has successfully handled input. `next()` also takes 1 optional argument: